 2. Logitech G613 Lightspeed Wireless Mechanical Gaming Keyboard

 - Makes it ideal for gaming as well as typing

 - Wrist-rest can not be detached

 Switches: Romer-G | Form-Factor: Full size (104 key) | Back-lighting: N/A | Wrist-Rest: Yes

 Folks familiar with Logitech’s peripherals should see it as a no surprise that we’ve chosen another keyboard by Logitech to be our second best.
 Lightspeed is Logitech’s wireless technology which provides ultra-fast response times (1ms) with no hiccups.
 This keyboard uses Romer-G switches which are silent switches, have tactile feedback and need a force of 45g for key-actuation.
 The key-press life of switches is also good at 70M presses.

 It also includes an integrated wrist-rest for comfortable use although it is not detachable.
 It uses a full-size form-factor providing dedicated media buttons and six dedicated macro buttons in case the user wants to customize the button functionalities.
 This feature not only makes this keyboard attractive for gamers but also professional typists looking for a comfortable typing experience.

-This product is a great alternative to Corsair K63 and it also suits typists as the Romer-G switches are tactile.
+This product also suits typists, as the Romer-G switches are tactile.
 You can never go wrong with wrist-rests and luckily, Logitech provides you with one with the G613.
 It is fixed with the keyboard and that, sadly, somewhat limits the flexibility.
 But that’s a minor issue for everything else the G613 Lightspeed has to offer.
 Its switches provide very satisfying feedback with almost no debouncing.
 This makes it ideal for gamers and typists alike, thus making it a viable option across the board.

 3. Filco Majestouch Convertible 2